MeRupamGanguly/interview-preparation/Kubernetis.md

 We can scale a cluster by adding or removing worker nodes as needed to handle varying workloads.

 AWS provides a managed Kubernetes service called EKS.
-When you create an EKS cluster, you can specify the EC2 instance types and configurations for your worker nodes.
+When we create an EKS cluster, we can specify the EC2 instance types and configurations for our worker nodes.

 Elastic Load Balancing (ELB): Kubernetes services that are exposed as LoadBalancer types, can use AWS ELB to provide external access and distribute traffic to the worker nodes.

-Amazon EBS: For persistent storage, you can use Amazon Elastic Block Store (EBS) volumes that are attached to worker nodes.
+Amazon EBS: For persistent storage, we can use Amazon Elastic Block Store (EBS) volumes that are attached to worker nodes.

 Helm is a package manager for Kubernetes that simplifies the deployment, management, and versioning of applications and services on a Kubernetes cluster.

 A Helm chart is a collection of Kubernetes YAML files organized into a directory structure that defines a Kubernetes application.
 It includes everything needed to run an application, such as deployments, services, ingress configurations, and more.

-Helm is installed on your local machine or CI/CD pipeline and communicates with your Kubernetes cluster to deploy and manage applications.
+Helm is installed on our local machine or CI/CD pipeline and communicates with our Kubernetes cluster to deploy and manage applications.

 A typical Helm chart directory includes
 Chart.yaml: Contains metadata about the chart, such as its name, version, and description.